HaveKarma/javascript-styleguide/README.md

 ### Tools
 Here are some tools I recommend for making your development at Karma better.
 We use [Atom Editor](https://atom.io) as our main editor and highly recommend it.
 Here are some helpful plugins:

-* [Travis CI Status](https://github.com/tombell/travis-ci-status) - always know if you break the build!
 * [Gist-It](https://github.com/rpowelll/gist-it) - Easy way to share code snippets in Slack.
 Make sure you set it up to use private gists!
 * [Linter](https://github.com/AtomLinter/Linter) - In-line Linting (see next two entries)
 * [Linter-jshint](https://github.com/AtomLinter/linter-jshint) - JSHint support for linter